 Talking Sleep – An AASM Podcast

 Season Two of Talking Sleep launches with a conversation about sleep as an agent of change in one of the nation’s most exacting institutions, the U.S. Navy.
-Future episodes will include discussions about the AASM scoring manual, disparities in sleep and health care, and the 15th anniversary of the Journal of Clinical Sleep Medicine.
+Future episodes will include discussions about the AASM Scoring Manual, a call to eliminate daylight saving time, and an innovative sleep fellowship program.

 We’d love to hear from you.
 Send your feedback and suggestions for Talking Sleep topics and guests to firstname.lastname@example.org.